evanmayer/hotspot/README.md

 # hotspot

-Code for simulating and driving a cable-driven parallel robot for mapping beams on surfaces.
+Code for driving a cable-driven parallel robot for mapping beams on surfaces.

+The robot moves and controls switchable thermal infrared sources to scan a 2D x-y plane, and is capable of absolute accuracy at the ~3 mm level over a workspace ~0.45m x 0.45m.

 ## Running